SadkiratSingh/Advanced-Data-Structures/README.md

 > * Find(x): starting from x, follow the parent pointers until you reach the root, updating x and all the nodes we pass over to point to the root.
 This is called PATH COMPRESSION.
 The running time for Find(x) is proportional to (original) distance of x to its root.
 > * Union(x, y): Let Union(x, y) = Link(Find(x), Find(y)), where Link(root1,root2) behaves as follows.
 If the one of the roots has larger rank than the other, then that one becomes the new root, and the other (smaller rank) root has its parent pointer updated to point to it.
 If the two roots have equal rank, then one of them (arbitrarily) is picked to be the new root and its rank is increased by 1.
 This procedure is called UNION BY RANK.

-#### Time Complexity in detecting cycle in graphs using disjoint sets as trees and after applying above optimation techniques:
+#### Time Complexity in detecting cycle in graphs using disjoint sets after applying above optimization techniques:
 ##### O(ExLogV).This is because we process every edge in the edge list.
 Further in each cycle of procession we check whether the nodes making the edge belong to different or same sets.This process of checking for nodes has been optimized using union by rank and path compression which reduces time complexity from O(V) to O(logV).
 How this happens is explained below.

 ##### Properties of Rank and Union By Rank (excluding path compression)